Netcracker/KubeMarine/documentation/Installation.md

       image: calico/node:v3.10.1
 ```

-An example is also available in [Full Inventory Example](examples/cluster.yaml/full-cluster.yaml).
+An example is also available in [Full Inventory Example](../examples/cluster.yaml/full-cluster.yaml).

-**Warning**: For correct network communication, it is important to set the correct MTU value (For example in case `ipip` mode it should be 20 bytes less than MTU NIC size).
-[More details](Troubleshooting.md#packets-between-nodes-in-different-networks-are-lost)
+**Warning**: For correct network communication, it is important to set the correct MTU value (For example in case `ipip` mode it should be 20 bytes less than MTU NIC size), see mor details in [Troubleshooting Guide](Troubleshooting.md#packets-between-nodes-in-different-networks-are-lost).

 **Note**: If the cluster size is more than 50 nodes, it is recommended to enable the Calico Typha daemon and adjust the size of its replicas.